Josh Jung Preview, Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- Mariners pitchers combine to surrender the 10th-fewest home runs in baseball (184 total, 1.2 per game).
+- Mariners pitchers combine to surrender 184 home runs (1.1 per game), the ninth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.